-The staff working on our emergency ambulances are either paramedics, emergency medical technicians or emergency ambulance crews.
+The staff working on our emergency ambulances include Paramedics, Emergency Medical Technicians and Emergency Ambulance Crews.
 They respond to a wide variety of calls but mainly to serious or life-threatening calls.

 We carry a full range of equipment on our emergency ambulances, including electrocardiogram (ECG) machines to monitor a patient’s heart and defibrillators which can restart the heart if a patient goes in to cardiac arrest.

 Our Non-Emergency Transport Service crews also go to patients in an ambulance.
 But they help patients who do not need the clinical skills of a paramedic, emergency medical technician or emergency ambulance crew nor an ambulance on flashing blue lights.

 The staff who form these crews have been trained in basic life-support and help to keep our emergency ambulances free to attend patients who are seriously hurt or unwell.

 They aid a variety of patients, including elderly people who have fallen at home, transfers to hospices and children with high temperatures.